MaitreyaKadam/Customer_Recommendation_NLP/README.md

 - Handle class imbalance explicitly (recommendation labels are rarely 50/50 in review data) with class weighting or resampling.
 - Serve the best model behind a lightweight API and wire it into a product page as a "predicted satisfaction" signal.

----
-*This project was completed as coursework and is presented here as a portfolio piece demonstrating an end-to-end NLP feature engineering and classification workflow.*